 - The Song List will display the songs in the set list as a scrollable list.
 It will always appear above the other items, so you can place the song list on top of other items and then show it temporarily when you want to select a new song.
 The options button on the song list leads to several options for controlling the display of the song list, such as text size, song buttons and song fields.

-- The Song List - Split View and Song List - Full Screen buttons allow you to show a song list that was added to your layout but hidden.
-You can hide a song list by tapping one of the song list buttons again, or selecting a song with the Hide Song List layout action set to Song Selection, or using the Hide Song List remote control action.
+- The Song List Button allows you to show a song list that was added to your layout but hidden.
+You can hide a song list by tapping the song list button again, or selecting a song with the Hide Song List layout action set to Song Selection, or using the Hide Song List remote control action.

 - The Document Viewer will display a song's attached documents, chords and lyrics or video.
 It will always appear below the other items, so you can place items on top of the document viewer if you wish.
 In this case, those items will be displayed with a semi-opaque background for better contrast against the document content.
-From its options button, you can set the document viewer to display in one or two columns, but the Presentation setting on individual documents and song lyrics can override this on a song-by-song basis.
+From its options button, you can set the document viewer to display in one or two columns, and the Presentation setting on individual documents and song lyrics can override this on a song-by-song basis.
 The document viewer will have rounded corners if it is placed away from the screen edges, for a softer look, or straight corners if it is placed against any of the screen edges, for the maximum viewing area.

 - The Notes field places resizable and scrollable text onto your layout.
 You can pinch in or out to resize the notes text, and tap the tools button to show a menu with options to save or reset the text size.

 - The Document Button, Recording Button and MIDI Button will access the default document, recording or MIDI preset for a song when you tap it, but you can also tap and hold it to show a menu providing access to all the attached documents, recordings or MIDI presets.